-Believe it or not, migraine is one of the most common health issues in the world, right after dental caries and tension headaches.
-In fact, it’s estimated that about 12% of the worldwide population suffers from chronic migraines.
+Migraine headache is one of the most common health issues in the world, right after dental caries and tension headaches.

 Pharmaceutical drugs commonly used for relieving migraines are effective, but only for some patients.
-Unfortunately, pills for this type of pain can have a number of unwanted side-effects.
+And while they do seem to help to some extent, drugs for this specific type of pain can have a number of unwanted side-effects.

-This happens when a patient uses painkillers more than it’s recommended, which is no more than two or three times a week, and no more than ten per month.
+A typical side-effect of taking such painkillers is a condition called “medication-overuse headache”.
+This happens when a patient uses a higher than recommended dose, which is no more than two or three times a week, and no more than ten per month.

-Interestingly enough, marijuana used to be an official way of treating migraines in the USA back in the 19th century until it was made illegal at the beginning of 20th century.
+Marijuana used to be the official way of treating migraines in the USA back in the 19th century and that went on until it was made illegal at the beginning of 20th century.

-A headache is an unpleasant feeling of pressure on the forehead or scalp or the back of the neck.
-The pain can range from mild to severe, lasting from a couple of hours to even a few days, but it occurs on both sides of the head.
-It’s usually caused by stress and anxiety.
+Normal headache is an unpleasant feeling of pressure on the forehead, scalp or the back of the neck.
+The pain can range from mild to severe, lasts from a couple of hours to a few days, and is symmetrical in nature.
+It is usually caused by stress and anxiety.

-When you have a migraine, you feel pain in one-half of your head, usually followed by other symptoms such as nausea and vomiting, pain behind one eye, ear or in the temples, light sensitivity and even temporary vision loss.
+When you have a migraine, you feel pain in one-half of your head, usually followed by symptoms like nausea and vomiting, pain behind one eye, ear or in the temples, sensitivity to light and even temporary vision loss in extreme cases.

 About a quarter of migraine patients experience a visual disturbance, something like seeing an aura.
 It’s like seeing geometric patterns and blurred light in your peripheral vision.